 Tech-based automation can make many everyday activities simpler and touch-free.
 While programming your coffeemaker to greet you with fresh coffee in the morning is a relatively simple and harmless task, more research and technological advantages are needed to ensure the safety of automated cars and trucks.

 According to the National Highway Traffic Safety Administration (NHTSA), autonomous trucks and other automotive technologies are being developed to reduce driver errors, foster greater driver safety, and promote safety features and benefits that might eventually lead to fully automated fleets of cars and trucks.
 NHTSA research focuses on cutting edge—yet safe—automotive technology by exploring the advantages and disadvantages of self-driving vehicles.
-Please contact our truck accident attorney in Florida for handling you case.
+Please contact our truck accident attorney Florida for handling you case.

 Disadvantages of Self Driving Trucks